misopog/mn/README.md

 the usage is dead simple, to create a note type `mn new`, to edit the note type `mn edit`, to remove the note type `mn rm`, the notes are written in markdown whom syntax is really *really* simple

+### config

+the config is in ~/.config/mn/mn, you can change some options there

 ### uninstall

 ```